aimas-upb/AmI-Platform/m-files_Skeleton/README.md

 Script getParams.m returns a cell-array of 22 features (mainly angles for upper-body part) to be used in classification (estimation) of subject's body pose.

+For getting the transpose of large chunks of text (csv) files I use transpose.py as: python ../transpose.py --delimiter="," FileToBeTransposed.csv >> TransposedFile.py

+and for shuffling the rows of training data (also a csv file) I use ShuffleTrain.py as: python ShuffleTrain.py  >> ShuffledTrainData where the name of the training file to be shuffled (row-wise) is given inside (as train1.dat)

 Finally, getAllRecordParams.m gets at it's output a cell for all the recorded instances of a certain body-pose used for training / testing purposes.

 P.S.
 All these  scripts for feature detection are just for academic purpose and to generate HTML